jvalaj/jvalaj/README.md

 * Currently working as a SDE Intern @ Nucor Steel
 * Prev a SWE Intern @ Delta Airlines
 * Incoming Senior @ University of South Florida (Graduate May 2026)
-* Majoring in Computer Science.
+* Majoring in Computer Science

 ## facts
 * Favorite book: Almanak of Naval Ravikant (pls give this a read, will change your life)